theMarcHuerta/EE133.github.io/lab1report/lab1.md

 <!-----

-You have some errors, warnings, or alerts.
-If you are using reckless mode, turn it off to see inline alerts.
-* ERRORs: 0
-* WARNINGs: 0
-* ALERTS: 4
+Yay, no errors, warnings, or alerts!

-Conversion time: 1.111 seconds.
+Conversion time: 0.546 seconds.

 Using this Markdown file: